xmamalou/xmamalou/README.md

 Hello from 🇬🇷 Greece!

 I am:
 - Knowledgeable in Haskell, C, Bash and LaTeX.
+I have started learning C#, which I find fun.
 I also know a bit of CSS and HTML, but I am not a fan.
 - A physics undergrad and math enthusiast
 - Interested in low level, parallel and functional programming, in GPU programming, in computer graphics and numerical analysis
 - Professionally unprofessional